digitalsoba/pathfinder-docker/dockerfile1/Readme.md

-Before we get started, let's cover the FROM and RUN instructions.
+This section is going to cover the FROM and RUN instructions.

 Every dockerfile must start with the FROM instruction.
 This is the starting point of our container and is called the base image.
 You can use any image available on the docker registry.
 To find a list of available images go to https://hub.docker.com.
 When first starting